Pauligrinder/BeetsAndroid/README.md

 # Beets-client for Android

+This is unfortunately abandoned, as I don't use beets anymore due to my music harddrive breaking :'(

 Some preliminary planning for an Android client utilizing the Beets-project, once it has an API of some kind.

 Some ideas: